 Today, Kazakhstan is a strong example of friendly coexistence between Catholic and Orthodox Christians.
 The two Churches arrange several joint initiatives and conferences: for example, on January 7, Catholic Bishop Jose Luis Mumbiela Sierra met with Orthodox Metropolitan Alexander in honor of Orthodox Christmas.
 They exchanged gifts and discussed challenges that their communities presently face.

 These challenges are most keenly understood by the 12 young men preparing for ordination in Kazakhstan’s sole Catholic seminary.
 There are only 100 priests for the entire country, making it difficult to serve 300,000 widely dispersed Catholics.
 Committed novices are vital.

-The seminary has asked our help in providing theological books for the seminary, so that these future priests can enjoy a solid and rounded formation.
-We have promised $1,700.
+The seminary has asked ACN to help provide reading materials, so that future priests can enjoy a solid, well-rounded education.
+We have agreed to give $1,700.

-Will you help provide books for these future priests as they endeavor to complete their studies in Kazakhstan?
-We are sure they will remember you in their grateful prayers.
+Will you join us in supporting Kazakhstan’s eager and devoted seminarians?
+We are sure they will remember you in their prayers.